fish-shell/fish-shell/doc_src/cmds/bind.rst

 - ``cancel``, cancel the current commandline and replace it with a new empty one

+- ``cancel-commandline``, cancel the current commandline and replace it with a new empty one, leaving the old one in place with a marker to show that it was cancelled

 - ``capitalize-word``, make the current word begin with a capital letter

 - ``complete``, guess the remainder of the current token